C2C CTF Writeups

 print("[*] Sending Exploit...")

-# Use raw socket to ensure i keep connection for the trigger?
+# Use raw socket to ensure we keep connection for the trigger?

 # Actually requests Session should handle keep-alive.